 This amended cl.4.6 request accompanies an amended development application for demolition of the existing buildings across the site, excavation for basement parking and associated building services and construction of a mixed-use development comprising of 12 ground floor retail/commercial tenancies and 78 apartments, comprising 3 studios, 34 x 1-bed and 6 x 1-bed + study, 32 x 2-bed and 2 x 3-bed apartments.
-Landscaping and public domain improvement works are also proposed, including on the roof top of the building, with a roof top terrace located on the eastern side of the floorplate.
+Landscaping, larger than required private open space areas and public domain improvement works are also proposed.